Health Inequalities Fellowship in 2019

 Innovative, interesting, and challenging new GP roles in 2019

 Are you a motivated GP who wants to continue their education, combining clinical experience with academic learning?

 Do you have an interest in understanding inequality in health and healthcare for inner city patients, and the public health implications of deprivation?

 Would you like tailored support and mentoring to settle into a new primary care setting?

-There are four of these ground breaking, innovative, flexible and integrated one-year fellowship posts available.
+A number of these ground breaking, innovative, flexible and integrated one-year fellowship posts available.

-Clinical sessions – four per week working in core General Practice as a salaried GP, employed directly by one of our fellowship practices.
+Clinical sessions – four per week working in core General Practice as a Salaried GP, employed directly by one of our fellowship practices.